Azure-Samples/azure-sql-db-session-recommender/README.md

 azd pipeline config
 ```

-**Note**:If you are using an existing resource group or creating a non default resource group, please modify the value of `AZURE_RESOURCE_GROUP` in `.github/workflows/azure-dev.yml` berfore running `azd pipeline config`.

 ## Test the solution

 Add a new row to the `Sessions` table using the following SQL statement: